sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 ### Purpose

-To seek approval and endorsement for IITB to enable open by default access to the Internet for all ESDC employees, including instant messaging, video conferencing, cloud storage and other collaboration tools available online.
+To seek approval and endorsement for IITB to enable open by default access to the Internet for some ESDC employees, including instant messaging, email, cloud storage and other collaboration tools and content available online.

 ### Background